You must tell HM Revenue and Customs (HMRC) if you’re either:

 HMRC will work out if you’re owed a refund for the tax year you’re leaving the UK.

 You may need to pay UK tax even if you’re non-resident and have UK income.
 For example, you could be taxed if you have income from renting a property in the UK.

-The UK has ‘double taxation agreements’ with many countries to make sure you don’t pay tax twice.
+The UK has ‘double taxation agreements’ with many countries to make sure you do not pay tax twice.

 You might be able to pay National Insurance while you’re abroad if you’re planning to:

 - come back to the UK